ArdaGen/Multi_Class_Semantic_Segmentation/README.md

 # CNN_for_electron_tomography_segmentation_of_catalytic_materials

-Code for the U-Net model
+Code for the U-Net model, train model and evaluation

 Training and validation data set